dounan/chat-pc-site/docs/macos/getting-started/index.md

     ![opened app](/images/macos-getting-started/opened_app_arrow.png)

 1. The app should open a window with a login button.
-If it does not:
-    1. Click the ChatPC menu bar icon
+If it does not, click the ChatPC menu bar icon > `Settings` > `General`
-    1. Click `Settings`
-    1. Click `General`

 1. Click the `Login` button which will open a login window in your web browser